“An organization that is not capable of perpetuating itself has failed.” — Peter Drucker

 Eckerd’s strategy of moving upstream meant targeting kids who might be in crisis, but who were not yet in the justice system.
 The area of workforce development aligned with Eckerd’s core values and served a similar group as its camps — marginalized young adults from ages 16 to 24.
 In addition to meeting a need in communities and replacing some of Eckerd’s lost revenue from closing its camps, these acquisitions allowed Eckerd to compete for future government contracts in those states as an entity with a local presence.
 Eckerd paid no money for either company — however, as part of the acquisition arrangement for Paxen, it did agree to take on the company’s existing debt.

 Assimilating these existing companies and their 130 employees into the Eckerd organization brought unforeseen challenges, but Eckerd’s leadership team viewed each acquisition as a learning opportunity from which to build better processes.
-As part of the Paxon deal, for instance, Eckerd held a three-day retreat with Paxon’s management team to answer questions and educate them on the organization’s history, culture and working processes.
+As part of the Paxen deal, for instance, Eckerd held a three-day retreat with Paxen’s management team to answer questions and educate them on the organization’s history, culture and working processes.

 Eckerd’s next growth opportunity came in 2016, when engineering firm Henkels & McCoy (H&M) offered to donate a training services division that primarily bid on government workforce development contracts.
 This arrangement benefited both companies, allowing the division’s mission-driven work to continue and all of its employees to stay on the job.
 Eckerd, meanwhile, added $18 million in annual revenue and further expanded its reach in the workforce development space.